So you’re determined to learn how the Pinterest algorithm really works so that you can generate more free traffic to your website or blog?

 Once you’ve found the keywords you want to use, it’s time to put them to work.

-So, where should you place your keywords, then?
+What are the best places to use Pinterest keywords?
 Let’s look at a few key spots to get started:

 Optimize your profile